pratiksha-sawant/INFO_7374_DMA/Assignment_1/README.md

 ### Part 2 :-
 For part 2 we got the Dataset from other team from via GCP bigquery and analyze there data according to use cases and genrated the dashboards for there data.

-We have documented our entire POC on CLAAT document given below:

 ### Report:
 https://codelabs-preview.appspot.com/?file_id=1y5rbrlF3YWC2swOTgQF3jU_MBNWOCRthkmQNaCXYEzQ#2